luca-moser/iota-spammer/README.md

 * -zmq, use a zmq stream of txs as tips, default: false
 * -zmq-url, the url of the zmq stream, default: tcp://127.0.0.1:5556
 * -zmq-buf, the size of the zmq tx ring buffer; default: 50
+* -zmq-no-tip-sel, whether to not perform normal spam with tip-selection until the zmq buffer is full, default: false